radondb/radondb-mysql-kubernetes/docs/en-us/deploy_radondb-mysql_operator_on_k8s.md

   mysql -h <leader_service_name>.<namespace> -u <user_name> -p
   ```

-  For example, run the following command to access the leader service, where the username is `radondb_usr`, the release name is `sample`, and the namespace of RadonDB MySQL is `default`:
+  For example, run the following command to access the leader service.
+The username is `radondb_usr`, the release name is `sample`, and the namespace of RadonDB MySQL is `default`.

   ```shell
   mysql -h sample-leader.default -u radondb_usr -p
   ```

-* Access the follower service (RadonDB MySQL follower nodes)
+* Access the follower service (RadonDB MySQL replicas)

   ```shell
   mysql -h <follower_service_name>.<namespace> -u <user_name> -p
   ```

-  For example, run the following command to access the follower service, where the username is `radondb_usr`, the release name is `sample`, and the namespace of RadonDB MySQL is `default`:
+  For example, run the following command to access the follower service.
+The username is `radondb_usr`, the release name is `sample`, and the namespace of RadonDB MySQL is `default`.

   ```shell
   mysql -h sample-follower.default -u radondb_usr -p